vlsidlyarevich/winter-framework/README.md

 # Winter Framework

-My tryout to create simplified version of Spring Framework core.
+My tryout to create simplified version of Spring Framework core which supports following:

+* Classpath scanning for components
+* Multi-staged constructor for components
+*

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

+The project has no dependencies, it uses only pure java, you don't need to preinstall anything except java.

 ``` bash
 ✗ java -version